blog-banner-image

 The profession dates back long before “true crime” became popular in entertainment media.
 Today’s most fundamental practices within forensic science, such as fingerprinting and firearm examination (i.e., the ability to connect a specific bullet found at a crime scene to the specific gun it was fired from), actually date back to the 1800s.
 These methods are still widely revered and frequently used as evidence in courtrooms today.

-Forensic science technicians have a regular presence at crime scenes, aiding in the process of criminal investigations under a crime scene leader or field supervisor.
-The role involves helping to collect, document, and analyze evidence and submitting it to the crime laboratory.
+Forensic science technicians are regularly present at crime scenes, aiding in criminal investigations under a crime scene leader or field supervisor.
+Their role involves helping to collect, document, and analyze evidence and submit it to the crime laboratory.
 Technicians are also known to assist supervisors with planning the process of organizing and properly storing evidence while adhering to government policies and laws.

 Here are some of the main tasks that forensic science technicians are expected to perform in their day-to-day work lives: